boxmetrics/boxmetrics-agent/README.md

 # boxmetrics-agent

-> This repo contains the boxmetrcis agent built with Go
+> This repo contains the boxmetrics agent built with Go

 ## 📦 Requirements